rvanasa/schoology-api/README.md

 #### 2-Legged Auth:

-You can generate a two-legged API key and secret by going to `https://{DISTRICT_PREFIX}.schoology.com/api`
+You can generate a two-legged API key/secret by going to `https://{DISTRICT_PREFIX}.schoology.com/api`

 ```java